carrozzo-lc/react-training/README.md

 # React training
-Various React projects to improve my knowledge and test new features about this Javascript technology.
+Various React projects to improve my knowledge about this Javascript technology.